Skip to Content

 Source: GoodRx

 Simply put, when cost becomes a barrier, care stops.
 It is a key predictor of whether a patient will start treatment and whether they will stay on it.
 Sudden insurance changes, high out-of-pocket costs, and unclear or shifting coverage rules can make the difference between a therapy being within reach or effectively impossible to start or maintain.
-Even small increases in cost burden can reduce adherence, widen inequities, and push manageable chronic conditions into crisis.
-When affordability breaks down, clinically appropriate prescriptions turn into abandoned treatment plans.
+Even small increases in cost burden can reduce patient adherence in taking the medicine, widen inequities between people who can afford medicines and those who cannot, and push manageable chronic conditions into crisis.
+When affordability breaks down, medicines healthcare prescribers determine will help a patient will be abandoned due to cost.

 For too many Americans, affordability concerns often force them to make impossible tradeoffs between basic necessities like food and shelter and essential medicines for themselves or their families.
 This is exacerbated by a complex healthcare system that often lacks transparency around how medicines are priced and what patients are ultimately expected to pay.